ergest/sql_patterns/Book/chap4.md

 )
 ```

-## Avoid Using Functions in the WHERE Clause
+## Pattern 4: Avoid Functions in the WHERE Clause
 In case you didn't know, you can put anything in the where clause.
 You already know about filtering on dates, numbers and strings of course but you can also filter calculations, functions, `CASE` statements, etc.

 When you use compare a column to a fixed value or to another column, the query optimizer can filter down to the relevant rows much faster.
 When you use a function or a complicated formula, the optimizer needs to scan the entire table before doing the filtering.
 This is negligible for small tables but when dealing with millions of rows query performance will suffer.